Home

 Store in the fridge until ready to serve.
 It is best to leave it at least 1 hour before serving to let the flavours mix in together.

-Serve as part of a meze or as an accompaniment to most foods, along with greek salad and plenty of fresh crusty bread to dip into the tzatziki.
+Serve as part of a meze or as an accompaniment to most foods, along with Greek salad and plenty of fresh crusty bread to dip into the tzatziki.

 Kali Orexi - Bon Appetit